Mieczysław Weinberg: In the Soviet Union and Russia

 Weinberg's music was generally received positively in his early years in the Soviet Union, but it faced insinuations about its perceived derivativeness and dependence on wartime imagery.
 Postwar music critics, particularly Daniel Zhitomirsky, wrote about Weinberg's music more favorably.
 His Piano Quintet was nominated for a Stalin Prize in 1945.
 The work was denied a prize because one of the jury members, the architect Arkady Mordvinov, objected to the work's use of pizzicato, a common string technique that he was unfamiliar with.
 His rebuke of the work was also interpreted as a proxy attack against Shostakovich.
 In the event, Weinberg's friend, Georgy Sviridov, ultimately won the first class prize in the chamber music category with his Piano Trio.
 In 1952, Shostakovich nominated Weinberg's Rhapsody on Moldavian Themes for a Stalin Prize, but it lost.
 Weinberg was one of the few major Soviet composers of the 1940s and early 1950s who neither won a Stalin Prize nor whose nominations ever progressed beyond the first round of voting.

 The "stellar years" of the 1960s generated most of the Russian publications about Weinberg during his lifetime.
 The reception of his instrumental music proceeded largely without negative commentary.
 Mixed reactions and hostility from colleagues met his vocal music, however, such as his Symphony No. 6.
-A work that the musicologist Lyudmila Nikitina said is structured "akin to a dramatic monologue", it is the first of his six vocal symphonies, and consists of settings of texts by Leib Kvitko, Samuil Galkin, and Mikhail Lukonin; all of whom were considered to be politically suspect by authorities.
-After its premiere on November 12, 1963, Dmitri Kabalevsky confided his intense dislike of the work to Karen Khachaturian and Rodion Shchedrin.
+A work that the musicologist Lyudmila Nikitina said is structured "akin to a dramatic monologue", it is the first of his six vocal symphonies, and consists of settings of texts by Leib Kvitko, Shmuel Halkin, and Mikhail Lukonin; all of whom were considered to be politically suspect by authorities.
+After its premiere on November 12, 1963, Dmitry Kabalevsky confided his intense dislike of the work to Karen Khachaturian and Rodion Shchedrin.
 The details of his criticism were relayed to Weinberg.
 Later, at a meeting of the Ministry of Culture, the musicologist Boris Yarustovsky attacked the symphony for being what he called a "ballad of dead children".
 Their opposition resulted in the cancellation of an article about the symphony that had been scheduled for a forthcoming issue of Sovyetskaya Kultura.
 Weinberg was later personally confronted about the symphony by Kabalevsky, who related to him that he was "immensely despondent and aghast at [its] extraordinary failure".
 When pressed about why the symphony was "hopeless, sad, and even demoralizing", Weinberg responded that his symphony was nothing of the kind.
 "The whole point of the symphony", he told Kabalevsky, "was about the struggle against the most terrible evil of all—war—and that the Soviet people, who had suffered from fascism the most, would never permit war and, therefore, could sleep in peace".